networknt/light-doc/content/en/style/light-eventuate-4j/cdc.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 In light-eventuate-4j we have two different CDC implementations mysql binlog and polling.
-The first is only working with MySql database and it is the most efficient way.
+The first only works with MySql database and it is the most efficient way.
 The second polling is a generic implementation that is suitable for any SQL database like Postgres or Oracle.

 For each implementation, we need to start a server to allocate a thread to do the CDC work.
 There are two different ways to implement the server. light-rest-4j or light-hybrid-4j.

 ### eventuate-cdc-server